Skip to Main Content

 What to expect from the Transition Oncology Program

-You and your child will likely meet with the TOP team before the end of treatment.
-How often you visit the TOP clinic after treatment depends on your child’s specific needs.
+You and your child will likely meet with the TOP team before your child’s treatment ends.
+How often you visit with TOP team members after treatment depends on your child’s specific needs.

 Your child will be seen by the TOP team until they transfer to our program for long-term survivors.
-The After Completion of Therapy (ACT) Clinic sees patients when they are at least 5 years after diagnosis and 2 years past treatment.
+This program is called the After Completion of Therapy (ACT) Clinic.
+They see patients at least 5 years after their diagnosis and who are 2 years past treatment.

 Contact us